CodeYourFuture/syllabus/docs/fundamentals/week-1/session.md

 ---

-## Professional Development starts here
+## Personal Development (introspection)

-Today is the very beginning of your career journey, and it starts by thinking about your professional development journey.
+Today is the very beginning of your career journey, and it starts by thinking about your personal and professional development.

-:::note Exercise (15 minutes)
+:::note Exercise (30 minutes)
-In groups of five.
+In small groups.
 Introduce yourself.
+Identify a speaker for your group.
+Answer the following questions in turns:
-Why did you apply to CYF?
-What is one goal you have achieved?
-What is your career goal?
+- Why did you apply to CYF?
+- What is one goal you have achieved in your life?
+- What is your career goal?

+The speaker presents the group's ideas to the class.

 :::

-:::note Exercise (15 minutes)
+:::note Exercise (30 minutes)
-In groups of five.

-Discuss why you want a job in tech and name three actions you will take as a commitment to your journey into your career.
-Will you keep up to date with job opportunities by researching roles?
-Will you build side projects to make yourself stand out?
-Will you commit to CYF?
+In small groups.
+Identify a speaker for your group.
+Discuss why you want a job in tech and name three actions you will take as a commitment to your journey into your new career.
+Consider following questions:

+- Will you keep up to date with job opportunities by researching roles
+- Will you build side projects to make yourself stand out?
+- Will you commit to CYF?

+The speaker presents the group's three specific actions to the class.

 :::